jtn0113/EventTrackerProject/README.md

 On the home page you will see a list of all the locations in the database.

 To see the details of that location, click that locations row on the table.
-When you click the row, a new form will appear, labled 'Location Details'.
+When you click the row, a new page will appear, labeled 'Location Details'.
 This shows all the details of the location.
-The input fields are read-only, but if you click the edit button you will be allowed to edit the details.
-When you're finished editing the location details, click confirm.
-The page will refresh with the new details of the location.
+From here you can click "Show All Locations" at the top of the page, or click "Edit" or "Delete" at the bottom of the page.

-Next to the edit button is the delete button.
-This will delete the selected location from the database.
+"Show All Locations" will take you back to the home page, showing all locations.
+"Delete" will remove that location from the database and return you to the home page.
+"Edit" will take you to a form that is pre-filled with that locations current details.
+Change the details in the form, and when you're finished click "Save".
+This will save the details and return you to the details page for that location.

-On the bottom of the page is a form labeled "Add A New Location".
+On the bottom of the page is a form labeled "Add New Location".
-Fill out this form and click 'Submit', and the page will be refreshed with the new location listed.
+Fill out this form and click "Save", and the page will be refreshed with the new location listed.

 ## Technologies Used
-Java, JavaScript, SQL, Spring Boot, REST, JPA, AJAX, JSON, HTML, CSS, Git
+Java, SQL, Javascript, Typescript, Angular, Spring Data JPA, Spring Boot, DOM, REST, JSON, AJAX, Bootstrap, HTML/CSS

 ## Lessons Learned
-For this project I learned how to design a REST API using JSON to parse Http requests, and how to traverse and manipulate the DOM using JavaScript.
+For this project I learned how to design a REST API using JSON to parse Http requests, utilize Angular to build the front end, and how to traverse and manipulate the DOM using JavaScript.